AI428/mist/README.md

 ### REACT TO STYLE
 The style, in addition to string, you can pass a function or `Mist.Promise`.

 Function is evaluated just to pass the element. `Mist.Promise` in the return value, such as `mist.on` function, is module like Promise/A+, is evaluated each time the callback function is called.

-The code that red elements when you click is rewritten as follows.
+A combination of these to develop a CSS library.
+Code to red the elements, it can be rewritten as follows.

 ```js
 mist('.redden').style.set({